WEC-Sim/WEC-Sim/README.md

   - Windows: Download and install [Python3](https://www.python.org/downloads/) or [Anaconda](https://www.anaconda.com/distribution/)

 ### Step 2.
 Add Python to System Path
-  - Windows: Modify the PATH in environmental variables to include: C:\PYTHON;C:\PYTHON\Scripts ([more info here](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7))
+  - Windows: Modify the PATH in environmental variables to include: C:\PYTHON;C:\PYTHON\Scripts If Anaconda was used to install Python add python to the system path as: C:\Users\yourUserName\Anaconda3 ([more info here](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7)) You can also add through the command prompt using: SETX PATH "%PATH%;newPathstoAdd"
   - **NOTE:** MAC/LINUX skip to Step 3, Python is already added to path

 ### Step 3.
 Download/Install [Sphinx](http://www.sphinx-doc.org/en/stable/index.html) package